-Additional loans of £ million were drawn down under the Group's existing loan facility partly to fund the acquisition of [name of company].
+Additional loans of $f{\underline{}}$ million were drawn down under the Group's existing loan facility partly to fund the acquisition of [name of company].

-Repayments of other bank loans amounting to \pounds million were made during the period, in line with previously disclosed repayment terms.
+Repayments of other bank loans amounting to $\underline{\mathbf{f}}$ million were made during the period, in line with previously disclosed repayment terms.

-As previously disclosed, the group's principal debt facilities (totaling \pounds million) are provided by a syndicate of banks and expire between 2022 and 2025.
+As previously disclosed, the group's principal debt facilities (totaling £ million) are provided by a syndicate of banks and expire between 2023 and 2026.

-The Group transitioned its $\underline{\mathbf{f}}$ million bank borrowings from UK LIBOR to SONIA in the first quarter of the financial year.

-The \pounds million bank borrowings that transitioned to SONIA had an additional fixed spread added of [x]bps.
+The Group transitioned its USD million bank borrowings from USD LIBOR to SOFR in the first quarter of the financial year.
+The USD million bank borrowings that transitioned to SOFR had an additional fixed spread added of [x]bps.
 No other terms were amended as part of the transition.
-The Group accounted for the change to SONIA using the practical expedient introduced by the IBOR Phase 2 amendments (see note 2).
+The Group accounted for the change to SOFR using the practical expedient introduced by the IBOR Phase 2 amendments, as adopted for the first time in 2021.